MasterJedi2014/MPMB-XUA24A-The-Artificer/README.md

   - V13 superseded by V16.
 The script now allows the user to select all allowed Common, Uncommon, & Rare magic items at the appropriate levels.
 Much thanks to user TrackAtNite, as without their code, this wouldn't be functioning as it now is.
 - **2025-01-04:**
   - V16 superseded by V17.
 The script now adds the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells to the UA Artificer's spell list.
+- **2025-01-21:**
+  - V17 code that alters the Elementalism, True Strike, Arcane Vigor, Dragon's Breath, & Circle of Power spells changed so as to prevent possible sheet errors.

 **Known Bugs:**
 - No known bugs at this time.
 Will update when any are found.